MANHATTAN VOCABULARY TUTORS NYC

-A rich vocabulary is the hallmark of a well rounded student.
-We are not dictionaries haters, but some students need explicit vocabulary instruction.
-We want kids to be self-reliant so they can effectively transfer their vocabulary knowledge to reading, writing, speaking, and listening.
+The English language has an expansive vocabulary.
+It is estimated to have 250,000 distinct words with three times as many distinct meanings.
+A rich vocabulary is the hallmark of a well-rounded student.
+We are not dictionary-haters, but some students need explicit instruction.
+We want kids to be self-reliant so they can effectively transfer their mastery of words and their meanings to reading, writing, speaking, and listening.

 We work with students with decreased vocabularies compared to peers, and we work with students who have word-finding difficulties.
-We use a variety of effective techniques in our vocabulary tutoring, with in-depth procedures, using listening, speaking, and written contexts to help vocabulary development.
+Our vocabulary tutors use a variety of effective techniques in our tutoring, with in-depth procedures, using listening, speaking, and written contexts to help vocabulary development.
 Before you know it, you won’t even know what your child is saying, in a good way.

 Several strategies include word mapping (graphic display of word/concept relationships), word substitution (teach new words related to word found in story etc.), semantic relationships, e.g. How are the words and related, discussion of words in a text, incorporating strategies students can use independently, expanding and deepening student’s knowledge of word meanings, acting out meanings, focusing on word structure (root words and derivations), reflective pausing, imagery and gesture cueing, and mass practice.